Knife & Spoon

 Steakhouse in Orlando, Florida, U.S.

 Knife & Spoon is a steakhouse by chef John Tesar in Orlando, Florida, United States.
 The restaurant serves American cuisine from the Ritz-Carlton Grande Lakes.
 The restaurant opened in 2020 with Gerald Sombright as the chef de cuisine.
 Sombright and Tesar first met during season 14 of Top Chef.

-Knife & Spon formerly held a Michelin star rating.
+Knife & Spoon formerly held a Michelin star rating.